manojgayala/POPL1/Examples.md

     _$Updatefollowers(int newvalue) << void
       insta_followers.here = newvalue
     %

-    /
-		~ constructors for the class are defined in the 'con' block ended with '\' ~ constructor is started with parameters in '( )' and ends with '%'
+		~ constructors for the class are defined in the 'con' block ~ constructor is started with parameters in '( )' and ends with '%'
     con:
    (String name,int age):